johnson86tw/quadratic-voting-contracts/README.md

 # Quadratic Voting Contracts

-This project is about the Ethereum smart contracts for running quadratic voting (QV).
-It can also be used as a starter to build more complicated QV applications with [minimal anti-collusion infrastructure (MACI)](https://appliedzkp.github.io/maci/).
+This project is about Ethereum smart contracts for running quadratic voting (QV).
+It can also be used as a starter to build more complicated QV applications on the [minimal anti-collusion infrastructure (MACI)](https://appliedzkp.github.io/maci/).

 ## Getting started